 Different types of meditation malas have special healing properties based on the particular material of the beads, tassel and the thread.
 That’s why, if you want to know how to choose mala beads, the first thing to consider is the material the beads are made from.
 Below, you can find a list of the different types of malas.

 However, today you can also get small wrist malas that typically have 27 beads.
 So, you will also need to consider whether you prefer a mala necklace or bracelet when you choose mala beads.

 Tibetan malas are traditionally called “moon and stars”.
 Many retailers prefer to call them “lotus root”, “lotus seed” and “linden nut”.
 Or you can just call them “yoga beads”.

 The last mala bead, the 109th bead, is called a guru bead.
 This is a sacred bead that represents the connection between student and teacher and expresses gratitude and appreciation.

 Choosing meditation mala beads based on gemstones

 We can’t discuss how to choose mala beads without discuss the material.
-The choice you will want to make will be the type of gemstone to get.
-Here are the meanings and benefits of the different gemstones:
+Here are the meanings and benefits of different gemstones: